The Most Innovative and Important People in DC’s Tech Scene

 The Arlington firm takes what it says is a long-term approach to investing at every level of a company’s growth.
 The CEO’s father started the company in 1992, and the younger Sands took over in 2008 upon his dad’s retirement.

-Chris Steed, Mark Maloney, and Edward Albrigo
+Michael Steed, Mark Maloney, and Edward Albrigo

 Paladin Capital Group | Founder and Managing Partner (Steed), Cofounder (Maloney), and COO (Albrigo)